 A simple example is, if an individual’s income is 6.5 lakhs per annum and they invest 1.5 lakhs in the notified schemes, they can bring down their taxable income to 5 lakhs- consequently reducing tax liability to NIL as a person having taxable income upto Rs 5 L available for rebate of Rs 12,500 u/s 87A.
 The savings can then be put to productive use.
 With a simple assessment of your income and some basic tax rules; planning your taxes can ensure your overall financial security.

-The Invest 4G plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a unit-linked insurance plan that offers multiple options to invest savings with the added benefit of a life insurance cover.
-One can choose between 7 different funds and 4 portfolio strategies to invest money.
+Invest 4G by Canara HSBC Oriental Bank of Commerce Life Insurance is a unit-linked insurance plan that offers multiple options to invest savings with the added benefit of a life insurance cover.
+One can choose between 8 different funds and 4 portfolio strategies to invest money.
 What’s more, the funds withdrawn through the Invest4G plan are exempt from taxation, as are partial withdrawals, making it an ideal tax saving investment option.
 Buy the Invest 4G plan today to meet your financial and life goals faster.